EDA is working on three work strands to counter Air-to-Air Refueling shortfalls in Europe:

 2. Introduction of the A400M fleet AAR capability

 This work strand focusses on the acquisition of extra Refuelling pods by for example receiver nations thus increasing the amount of tankers without acquiring additional aircraft.
-EDA is closely monitoring the development of the A400M and when the time is right this pillar can be reinvigorated.
+EDA is closely monitoring the development of the A400M and is investigating the feasibility.

 3. Increasing the strategic tanker capability in Europe by 2020 (MMF)

 In July 2016, The Netherlands and Luxembourg signed a Memorandum of Understanding to proceed with the acquisition of a pooled fleet of Airbus A330 Multi Role Tanker Transport (A330 MRTT) aircraft.
 On 25 September 2017, the contract was amended to include two additional nations as participants in the MMF project: Germany and Norway.
-This amendment of the contract increases the scope of the project from the two A330 MRTT aircraft (initially ordred by The Netherlands and Luxembourg) to seven aircraft in total, including also options for up to four additional aircraft in the future (potential increase to 11 aircraft in total).
+This amendment of the contract increases the scope of the project from the two A330 MRTT aircraft (initially ordered by The Netherlands and Luxembourg) to seven aircraft in total.
+In January 2018, Belgium formally joined the project.
+With Belgium's participation, the fleet grew further to eight aircraft.
+In order to facilitate the joining of new interested nations in the future, there are still three options for additional aircraft in place (potential increase to 11 aircraft in total).

 The delivery of the eight A330 MRTT aircraft is expected between 2020 and 2022.